 In some cases, companies don’t follow the correct procedure.
 They count on the employee not being aware of the legal procedure involved.
 In some cases, you might want to take legal action (such as unfair dismissal).

 If a discrepancy has been found, you have 2 choices: let it go or take legal action.

-In many cases people decide to let it go, as this will directly affect your future employment.
+In many cases, people decide to let it go, as this will directly affect their future employment.
 For example, I have personally been checked by a company if I have ever taken an employer to the CCMA.

 Your new financial reality